hankotanks/simulating_emergent_behavior/README.md

 Fitness starts at 0 and increases upon eating.
 Eating refills a creature's energy, taking actions depletes it.

 - Eating raises fitness and refills a creature's energy
-- Creatures have a chance to reproduce when their fitness exceeds a certain threshold value R
+- Creatures have a chance to reproduce when their fitness exceeds a certain threshold value
-- Reproducing resets fitness back to R - 1
+- Reproducing reduces fitness to the threshold
 - Actions deplete energy; creatures are considered starving when no energy remains
 - Producing food completely depletes a creature's energy
 - Starving creatures lose fitness each turn (unless they produced food that turn)